EthicalSource/hippocratic-license/content/_index.md

 One of the delightful things about code is discovering its utility in novel situations.
 But if those novel situations involve harming other people, we can and should feel responsible.
 So what can we do about it?

-Open source licenses have long been a tool for promoting the use of our software under our own rules and conditions.
+Open source licenses have long been the primary tool for promoting the use of our software under our own rules and conditions.
 In the past these licenses were used to allow the free distribution, modification, and use of our software.
 But there is nothing stopping us from taking this further.

 Introducing the Hippocratic License: a modified MIT license that specifically prohibits the use of open source software to harm others and embodies the principles of [Ethical Source Software](https://ethicalsource.dev).